A History of the Azores

 Spatter cone of bees and hollyhocks, the Capelhinos

-earthquake shakes Fayal the year Miguel and I are born,
+earthquake shakes Fayal the year Miguel and I are

 to live where Pequots once roamed free.
 Both of us